 Acquiring New Knowledge of the Human-Animal Bond

-Human-Animal Bond Research Initiative - Zoetis is a founding member of the Human-Animal Bond Research Initiative (HABRI).
-Since 2010, HABRI has created the world’s largest online library of human-animal interaction science, HABRI Central, and has funded more than $500,000 in innovative research projects.
+Human-Animal Bond Research Institute - Zoetis is a founding member of the Human-Animal Bond Research Institute (HABRI).
+Since 2010, HABRI has created the world’s largest online library of human-animal interaction science, HABRI Central, and has funded more than $2 million in innovative research projects.
 HABRI Central has become a powerful tool utilized by academics and research scientists to scientifically document the health benefits of companion animals.
 HABRI informs the public about groundbreaking human-animal bond research and the beneficial role of companion animals in society.

 Gaining New Insights into Animal Health and Wellness